GeminiDRSoftware/FitsStorage/docs/operations/source/upgrades.rst

 * Don't forget to update the version number in help/about.html
 * you can put a down for maintainance warning notice on the current system by uncommenting the bit in data/templates/search_and_summary/searchform.html
 * Copy the SSL certificates and configuration to the new server. nb the hostname will be wrong at this point so you will get certificate errors.
+* Shutdown the export queues on both the summit fits servers.
+* Update new database with files that were recently exported from the summits.
 * Start up the down_message VM on EC2 and update the ETA in down.html
-* Shutdown the export queues on both the summit fits servers.
 * Redirect archive.gemini.edu to the down_message VM on AWS.
 * Stop all the cronjobs and processes on both the new and old archive servers
 * Stop httpd on both the new and old archive servers